 Narváez must have finished crossing Cavallo Pass in the late afternoon or evening, for he decided to camp that night on the west bank of the pass.
 Once the men were gathered together on land, he shuffled the chain of command in the outfit.
-He decided to elevate a captain in the army, Juan Pantoja, over Enriquez as his second-in-command.
-Pantoja had served under Narváez in Mexico in 1520 and was his first officer on the boat they took out of the Bay of Horses, so Narváez was obviously comfortable with him, and they may have even been personal friends.
-Enriquez, however, had a commission from the royal court at Madrid to serve as comptroller of the expedition and was below only Narváez and Cabeza de Vaca in authority.
+He decided to elevate a captain in the army, Pantoja, over Enríquez as his second-in-command.
+Cabeza de Vaca depicts Pantoja as someone Narváez trusted, and he was his first officer on the boat they took out of the Bay of Horses, so Narváez was obviously comfortable with him, and they may have even been personal friends.
+Enríquez, however, had a commission from the royal court at Madrid to serve as comptroller of the expedition and was below only Narváez and Cabeza de Vaca in authority.
 The texts do not state why Narváez committed this apparent breach of protocol, but his timing was eerie.
 That night, Narváez decided to stay on the boat while the men camped on the shore.
 There were two men with him: a pilot named Anton Pérez and a page named Campo.
 Cabeza de Vaca writes that the page was ill, but the Joint Report states that all three of the men were.5 There was no food or water on the boat, and only a rock for an anchor.
 A strong north wind blew that night, and the next morning, the boat and the three men were gone.
 Neither they nor their boat were ever found.
 As the Joint Report states, "One must conclude that the sea swallowed them up."6

 With their commander gone, the rest of the survivors continued a little further, then crossed over to the mainland.
 We do not know what the terrain of east Matagorda Island was like in 1528, but we do know that for most of the 1800s and 1900s, it was higher and drier than it is today.
 It is reasonable to assume, therefore, that the party now under Pantoja's command was able to cross over to the mainland with less difficulty than such a crossing would entail today.